 Skip to main content

-On the evening of November 13, 2015, a series of terrorist attacks hit Paris.
-They targeted the Stade de France, the Bataclan concert hall and restaurants and terraces in several districts of the capital.
-131 people died and over 400 were physically injured.
+On the evening of November 13, 2015, a series of terrorist attacks struck Paris.
+They targeted the Stade de France, the Bataclan concert hall and restaurants and terraces in several arrondissements of the capital.
+During the November 13 attacks, 131 people died and more than 400 were physically injured.

-Six years later the trial of these attacks begins in Paris on September 8, 2021.
-It is expected to last nine months.
+Six years later, the trial for these attacks begins in Paris on September 8, 2021.
+It is scheduled to last nine months.
 The first objective of a trial is always judicial.
-It is an important step for those involved, and it also allows each individual story to be given its due importance.
+It's an important step for those involved, which also helps to restore the importance of each individual story.
 However, the trial can also reactivate painful memories.
-Solutions exist to take care of your mental health and that of your loved ones.
+There are ways to take care of your mental health and that of your loved ones.

 What are the signs of post-traumatic stress disorder?